Carer's Allowance, made simple

 How much Carer's Allowance can you get?

-As of April 2023, Carer’s Allowance is £76.75 a week, which means a total £3,991 a year to support you in your caring role.
+Carer’s Allowance in the UK is £81.90 a week, which means a total £4,258 a year to support you in your caring role.
 This is paid directly into your bank account, building society or credit union account.

 Carer’s Allowance is a taxable benefit, which means that it is considered income.
 This may affect how much you receive on your other benefits, such as Universal Credit.

-Carer’s Allowance is paid by bank transfer to your nominated bank, building society or credit union account.
+Carer’s Allowance in the UK is paid by bank transfer to your nominated bank, building society or credit union account.
 You can choose to be paid your Carer’s Allowance every week or once a month.

 We’ve created a very simple tool to help you find out if you’re eligible for Carer’s Allowance.
 Just fill out a few questions, and we’ll send you a bespoke email on whether you’re eligible and how to apply.
 Get answers in less than three minutes.